xzion/dota2-gsi/README.md

 client.gamestate    - The latest gamestate received from the client
 ```

 Clients will emit the following events any time they change.
-All values are returned as strings.

 ```
+newdata - The entire raw json object sent from the Dota client

 provider:name
 provider:appid
 provider:version